 SomaGenics Granted New Patents for RNA Detection and RNA-based Therapeutics Technologies

-SANTA CRUZ, Calif.
-November 2016 – SomaGenics, an RNA-focused biotechnology company, announced expansion of its intellectual property portfolio with issue of two new patents for its RNA analysis technologies (miR-ID® and RealSeq®) and European patent protection for its therapeutic short synthetic hairpin RNA (sshRNA) agents.
+SANTA CRUZ, CA. November 2016 – SomaGenics, an RNA-focused biotechnology company, announced expansion of its intellectual property portfolio with issue of two new patents for its RNA analysis technologies (miR-ID® and RealSeq®) and European patent protection for its therapeutic short synthetic hairpin RNA (sshRNA) agents.

 MiR-ID®, SomaGenics’ core technology for quantitative real-time PCR, enables accurate analysis of microRNAs (miRNAs) and single-nucleotide discrimination of isoforms and isomiRs.
 The miR-ID® technology benefits from the ability to position reverse transcription and PCR primers anywhere along the target molecule to distinguish single nucleotide differences.
 Such distinction has not been achieved reliably with other methods, especially for modifications at 3’ and 5’ ends of miRNAs.
 The newly issued US Patent No. 9,416,402 B2 is a continuation of US Patent 8,962,253 and further strengthens the miR-ID® IP portfolio.